 A Handcrafted NYC 4 Day Itinerary: A Local’s Guide

 Heading to NYC and don’t know where to start?
 The city is massive and it can be intimidating trying to narrow down what to see and the most effective way to see it all.
-After having been a tourist in NYC many times and now a resident of the city, I’ve hand-picked the best places you need to visit on your 4 day trip to NYC.
+After having been a tourist in NYC many times and now a resident of the city, I’ve hand-picked the best places and created a 4 day NYC itinerary that will make for an unforgettable trip.

 This itinerary is a general outline of how I would spend a trip in NYC if I only had four days.
 It hits most of the big tourist spots, while still leaving some wiggle room to add in your own stops.